agiledev-students-fall2022/final-project-team-rotten-classes/UX-DESIGN.md

 Every course page has a rating, review and detail sections separately with a feature to get the contact details of upperclassmen who have taken the particular class previously.

 ## Wireframe

+This is the wireframe displaying all the screens.

 ![](ux-design/BigWireframe.png)

 This repository contains instructions and files for two assignments that together comprise the user experience design phase of a web app.